justinhrobbins/FlashCards_App/README.md

 View the [Maven site report](http://justinhrobbins.github.io/FlashCards_App/site/0.0.1-SNAPSHOT/index.html) for this project.

 ## Overview
-The purpose of this project is to demonstrate my Java and web development competencies.
+I use this project as a playground to learn new skills and demonstrate my Java and web development skills.

-1. The [Google Web Toolkit client version](http://www.socialflashcards.com/gwt/) is a rich JavaScript/AJAX client that interacts with the server through a stateless REST API.
-2. The [Struts version](http://www.socialflashcards.com/struts/) implements a more traditional model-view-controller (MVC) architecture.
-(This version features authentication using OpenId.
-Your password is not saved or even sent to the FlashCards application)

-Both versions of the Flashcards App reuse the same service, domain, and persistence layers.

 ## Project modules
 The documentation below outlines the technologies used in each module of the Flashcards App: